tashbalrai/tashbalrai.github.io/es2017/setsmaps.md

 ## Maps in ECMAScript 6
 Maps are key-value pairs.
 Maps do not coerce the keys to be strings so 3 and "3" keys are both different and can store different values.

-Maps can also user objects as keys and this feature provides a way to associate additional data to an object without modifying the original object itself.
+Maps can also use objects as keys and this feature provides a way to associate additional data to an object without modifying the original object itself.

 ```javascript
 let map = new Map([['key1', 'value1'], ['key2', 'value2']]); // initializing the Map with constructor call.